diegovalle/Homicide-MX-Drug-War/readme.md

 Homicide in Mexico and the Drug War
 =========================================================
 Homicides in Mexico have increased greatly since the government sent in the military to fight drug cartels in December 2006.
 These series of scripts explore various statistics related to homicides in Mexico.
-You'll probably want to read the associated blog post at [blog.diegovalle.net](http://blog.diegovalle.net)(hehe, when done!)

 ![homicide rate in Mexico 1990-2009](http://github.com/diegovalle/Homicide-MX-Drug-War/raw/master/historic/output/homicide-mx-1990-2008.png)